-In some cases, the question might not be how to buy your leased car so much as when to buy it.
+In some cases, the question might not be how to buy your leased car so much as when to buy it, as the timing of the purchase impacts the price you’ll pay.

-If you decide to purchase before your lease expires, it amounts to an early car lease buyout and you could have to pay extra fees or finance charges.
+If you decide to purchase before your lease expires — what’s known as early buyout — you may be required to pay extra fees or finance charges.
 Check the terms of your lease agreement thoroughly to see how the leasing company handles early buyouts.
 If too many fees come into play, you might find it easier financially to wait until the end of the lease.

 As you make a plan for how to buy your leased car, you’ll need to do some research on two types of car value:

 Next, compare your findings with the car’s residual value (an estimate of how much it would be worth at the end of the lease) stated in your lease agreement.
-The typical lease will combine the residual value with a purchase-option fee, if applicable, to estimate how much the leasing company will want to charge.
+The typical lease will combine the residual value with a purchase-option fee, if applicable, to estimate how much the leasing company will want to charge you to buy the car.

-By doing some independent research, you can develop your own estimate of the car’s residual value.
+By doing some independent research, you can develop your own estimate of what you should pay.
 If your numbers and the leasing company’s numbers are too far apart, you may want to give this decision some more thought.

-The leasing company will likely want you to finance the purchase through them to squeeze out some extra profit with a markup.
-Don’t say yes until you’ve explored other financing options before the process gets to that stage.
+The leasing company will likely want you to finance the purchase through it to squeeze out some extra profit with a markup.
+Don’t say yes until you’ve explored other financing options.
+You may be able to get a better interest rate at your own financial institution than with the leasing company or dealership, says Nathan McAlpine of CarMate, and there are no fees or penalties if you decide not to go with the leasing company.

 You may feel like you can’t wait to contact the leasing company to discuss an auto lease buyout, but take a moment to pump the brakes.
 Making the first move could blow your chances at negotiating favorable terms, according to consumer advocates.

 Typically, the leasing company will call about 90 days before the lease is due to expire.
-If you contact them before that countdown starts, you may tip your hand about how much you’d like to buy the car.
+If you contact the company before that countdown starts, you may tip your hand about how much you’d like to buy the car.

 In this way, an auto lease buyout is like many other types of transactions.
 When the seller doesn’t know your level of interest, you have a bit of an advantage.

 Keep in mind that some companies have a no-negotiations rule when it comes to the purchase price on a lease buyout.
 However, don’t be afraid to raise the subject.
-There’s no harm in just asking the seller to think about making a few concessions, including:
+After all, you’ll never know what kind of deal you could get if you don’t even ask.
+There’s no harm in asking the seller to think about making a few concessions, including:

 Experts point to the purchase-option fee as a sticking point that many sellers are willing to take off the table.